Atharva-Shinde/web-service-gin/Readme.md

  This API has two endpoints POST and GET

 - POST:
-    Use the following command to add new cover to the existing list
+    Use the following piece of code to add new cover to the existing list
     ```
     curl http://localhost:8080/covers \
     --include \